-The cost varies from clinic to clinic, and country to country.
-Most NAO graduates in North America and Europe charge anywhere from $80 to $140 per hour of osteopathic care.
-The highest fee charged by an NAO graduate is $300 US ($400 Canadian) by Thomas Andrew, a Canadian manual osteopath & registered massage therapist who practices manual osteopathy in the island of Bermuda.
+The manual osteopathic treatment cost varies from clinic to clinic, and country to country.
+Most NAO graduates in Canada charge $140 on average.
+In the United States the charge is a bit more and in Europe a bit less.
+In Asia and Africa the treatment fees charged are a lot lower.
+The highest fee charged by an NAO graduate is $300 US ($400 Canadian) by Thomas Andrew, DOMP, a Canadian manual osteopath & registered massage therapist who practices manual osteopathy in the island of Bermuda.
+In Canada the highest fee charged is by NAO graduate, Liza Egbogah ($275 per hour) who has been chosen by the Toronto Star Newspaper as the best manual osteopath in Toronto in 2019.

 Most private health insurers in Canada cover osteopathic care by NAO graduates who are members of an association that is accepted by insurers, such as the Canadian Alliance of Alternative Medicine (L’Alliance Canadienne de Médecine Alternative – ACMA), College of Osteopathic Manual Practitioners of Ontario (COMPO), College of Registered Manual Osteopaths (Canada), and others.
 It is worth checking with one’s insurance plan, as most extended health plan (EHP) providers pay an annual portion for osteopathy; which is approximately $300 to $500 per year in the province of Ontario (coverage varies as per each individual policy).
 Most employees of private and public sectors as well as most full time university and college students in the province of Ontario are covered for osteopathy treatments through their EHP providers.